jcgneto/CV/README.md

 # Research areas of interest

-Salmonella population biology and ecology
+Salmonella population and community ecology

 # Publications